forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-setup.md

 2. Click **CodeBuilder**.
 3. Click **Manage Assignments**
 4. Click **Add Assignments**.
-5. Select the checkboxes next to the names of the users you want assigned to the permission set, and click **Assign**.
+5. Select the checkboxes next to the names of the users to assign the permission set, and click **Assign**.

 Your users can now go to the App Launcher and launch **Code Builder (Beta)**.